dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 ![An edited response that was previously signed.](../images/signatures_4.png)

-To send an email asking the respondent to sign the new revision, click the &ldquo;Request new signature&rdquo; link.
+To send an email asking the respondent to sign the new revision, click the "Request new signature" link.

 ![Requesting a new signature.](../images/signatures_5.png)